Four ways mindfulness can help you manage the emotional roller coaster ride of motherhood

 Here are four ways mindfulness can help you better manage the rollercoaster ride of motherhood.

 Accepting what is out of your control

-Regular mindfulness meditation has been shown to increase the thickness of the prefrontal cortex, which is associated with higher level brain functions such as the capacity to calm ourselves down in the heat of an emotion and communicate and problem solve with greater effectiveness.
+Regular mindfulness meditation has been shown to increase the thickness of the prefrontal cortex, which is associated with higher-level brain functions such as the capacity to calm ourselves down in the heat of emotion and communicate and problem solve with greater effectiveness.

 Acknowledging the good that you already have in your life is the foundation for all abundance — Eckhart Tolle

 The daily routine and challenges of motherhood can easily make you numb to the miracle that you actually created a human being!
-Mindfulness helps us slow down and absorb the miracle of creation in each moment.
+Mindful motherhood helps us slow down and absorb the miracle of creation in each moment.
 We can watch in full presence and awe at our little children learning new skills, like how to use a spoon, and suddenly the morning porridge ritual becomes a miraculous spectacle.
-Whether it’s being more present to the delight of a child playing with bubbles, or taking a moment to listen to the peaceful sound of their breath when sleeping, mindfulness can deepen our appreciation of the little miracles that are there in every moment, if only we remembered to pay attention.
+Whether it’s being more present to the delight of a child playing with bubbles or taking a moment to listen to the peaceful sound of their breath when sleeping, mindful motherhood can deepen our appreciation of the little miracles that are there in every moment, if only we remembered to pay attention.

-As we practice mindfulness in motherhood, we model a powerful skill to our children supporting them to meet life with greater wisdom, self-compassion, and resilience.
+As we practice mindful motherhood, we model a powerful skill to our children supporting them to meet life with greater wisdom, self-compassion, and resilience.

 Discover more ways to practice mindful motherhood with transformative tools in my book The Happiness Plan